 The Marines are here to contain possible civilian unrest following less subtle signs of occupation, and several Abram tanks have been stored in warehouses.
 Meanwhile, the Pentagon, Raytheon, Lockheed Martin, and the Australian Department of Defense commenced planning for a nuclear-armed ICBM launching pad in North East Arnhem Land.

 The cover story of civilian aerospace facility was promulgated by new corporations: Develop East Arnhem Land (DEAL) and Equatorial Launch Australia (ELA), the boards of which are dominated by US military links and that of Rupert Murdoch and his ABC connection.
 Two years later, the US Navy Chief of Operations, Admiral Jonathon Greenert, visited the NT to examine Melville Bay as the site of a future US Navy Base, which is only 30 kilometres from the nuclear ICBM site (aka ELA aerospace programme).

-Other US installations in the NT are Pine Gap, satellite communication and navigation systems in Middle Point and Shoal Bay (Darwin area), which also host Five Eyes; Tindal Air base, and Darwin Airport.
+Other US installations in the NT are Pine Gap, satellite communication and navigation systems in Middle Point and Shoal Bay (Darwin area), which also host Five Eyes; Tindal Air base, Darwin Harbour submarine base, and Darwin Airport.

 Obviously, China is well aware that the NT will be an integral part of the Asia/Pacific theatre of war.
 This situation provoked two responses from China:

 - Prepare her own ICBMs as pre-emptive or retaliatory nuclear strikes on US installations here in the NT.